I'M HOI: Inertia-aware Monocular Capture of 3D Human-Object Interactions: Experiments

 \subsection{Limitation}

-As the first trial to explore challenging 3D human-object interactions capture using a minimal amount of RGB camera and object-mounted IMU sensor, the proposed I'm-HOI still owns limitations as follows.
-First, our method relies on pre-scanned object template and manual manipulation of sensor-template coordinate alignment.
-Our method is also restricted to rigid object tracking.
-It’s a promising direction to extend the interesting task to articulated or even deformable objects in template-free framework.
+The proposed I'm-HOI is the first trial to explore challenging 3D human-object interactions capture using a minimal amount of RGB camera and object-mounted IMU sensor.
+However, it still has limitations.
+Firstly, our method relies on pre-scanned object templates and manual manipulation of sensor-template coordinate alignment.
+Additionally, our method is restricted to rigid object tracking.
+Extending this method to articulated or even deformable objects in a template-free framework is promising.